autonomoussystemsengineering/amiro_robot/README.md

 Actualy, if one digs deeper you'll find out that the friction parameters cannot not be set at all [4](http://answers.gazebosim.org/question/12611/urdf-to-gazebo-differs-from-urdf-to-sdf-to-gazebo/), [5](http://answers.gazebosim.org/question/7074/urdf-to-sdf-conversion-using-gzsdf/), [6](http://answers.gazebosim.org/question/7082/using-sdf-tags-in-urdf-gazebo-extension-directly/).
 There is only a minimal hint in one answer where one says that friction for ODE is not implemented yet [7](http://answers.gazebosim.org/question/7074/urdf-to-sdf-conversion-using-gzsdf/?answer=7079#post-id-7079).
 One solution to this dilemma is to use a sphere with a revolutional joint as caster to get rid of the bumpy behaviour.
+However, the problem with that is that these are non-controlled joints (they are just simulated by Gazebo) and thus, Rviz reports an tf error [8](https://github.com/ros-controls/ros_controllers/issues/87).

 ### Install the current Gazebo7 simulator